 Serious guitarists and professionals are willing to waste money on expensive guitars.
-However, you don’t need to spend several thousands of dollars when you can get the best acoustic-electric guitars for under $1000.
+However, you don’t need to spend several thousand of dollars when you can get the best acoustic-electric guitars for under $1000.

 Yes, having an acoustic-electric guitar is the best choice for serious beginners or those who are now gigging.